 We expect the ASX Listed Investment sector will continue to grow and evolve in FY19.
 With this growth will come a wider range of opportunities.
 Whether you currently have LIC investments or not, we would encourage you to have a look at the market.
 There’s a lot of quality here.

 A good starting point for education and ideas might be ASX’s investment products monthly report.
-There are also various LIC research reports available through Livewire Markets and brokers.
-Also, we’ve written a guide to LICs which you can find on or website.
+There are also various LIC research reports available through Livewire Markets and brokers if you’re really serious in investing in the best Australian LICs.
+Also, we’ve written a guide to LICs which you can find on our website.

 Disclaimer: This article has been prepared by Affluence Funds Management Limited ABN 68 604 406 297 AFS Licence no. 475940 (Affluence) to enable investors in Affluence Funds to understand the underlying investments of the funds in more detail.
 It is not an investment recommendation.
 Prospective investors are not to construe the contents of this article as tax, legal or investment advice.
 Neither the information nor any opinion expressed constitutes an offer by Affluence, its subsidiaries, associates or any of their respective officers, employees, agents or advisers to buy or sell any financial products nor the provision of any financial product advice or service.
 The content does not consider your objectives, financial situation or needs.
 In deciding whether to acquire or continue to hold an investment in any financial product, you should consider the relevant disclosure documents for that product which are available from the product provider.
 Affluence recommends you consult your professional adviser to determine whether a financial product meets your objectives, financial situation or needs before making any decision to invest.